 Our fees are based on your estimated value of work, labor, and materials.
 Use our fee estimator to calculate your permit fees.

 We will expedite your application for an emergency repair permit.
 Please come to the Applicant’s Service Center to discuss your project.
 You will need a letter from a structural or geotechnical engineer stating that your project is an emergency.

 Get your property information.
 Find property information to help you plan your project.

 Attend a coaching session.
 We offer 20 minutes of free coaching to answer drainage, land use, geotechnical or construction permit questions.
-If you need a longer coaching session, we offer one-hour sessions for $250.
+If you need a longer coaching session, we offer one-hour sessions for a fee.

 Prepare your plans.
 Plans should be to scale and easy to read and scan.
 They should include a coversheet, site plan, floor plan and construction details for the work.

 Fill out forms.